 I have a down comfortor and a feather bed.
 The direction says dry clean.
 I have washed down jackets and vests has anyone had any luck washing comfortors or feather beds.

 You can wash all of them.
 Make sure there are no holes or you will be sorry.
-Wash in cold water with light detergent on a very gental cycle.
+Wash in cold water with light detergent on a very gentle cycle.
 Dry on low heat for about 1.5 hours.
 It says to dryclean only because you bought a cheaper comforter with a water soluable sizing to keep the feathers from popping out.
-I'm in management for a drycleaner.
-Trust me.

 How do you clean featherbeds?
 Can you wash them in the washing machine like you can a down comforter?